dal211/Evidence-on-Inequality-Facts-and-Figures/README.md

 to dive deeper into the drivers of income inequality, we will look into wages, output, and employment divided by high-tech and non-high-tech industries.

-- Note: My unique contribution is Fact #2: The bottom 50% of households suffered higher losses in net worth4 during the period of the Great Recession than the top 10% of households, further deepening the divide in wealth inequality relative to before.
+- Note: My unique contribution is Fact #2: The bottom 50% of households suffered higher losses in net worth during the period of the Great Recession than the top 10% of households, further deepening the divide in wealth inequality relative to before.